telehash/telehash.github.io/v3/channels/peer.md

 When the `BODY` contains a [handshake](../e3x/handshake.md) packet, the router should determine the routing `token` value of the handshake and create a mapping of that token to the network path that the peer request arrived via.
 Any subsequent encrypted channel packets received with this token should be re-delivered to that network path, providing automatic bridging.

+## Sessions

+If a peer is willing to be a router for another peer to other unknown hashnames, it may generate a unique `session` value and send it over a [link](link.md) to be included in a [URI](../uri.md) or [peer path](path.md).
+When the unknown hashname sends the `peer` open it should include the given `"session":"..."` so that it can be verified.